shoe-bin/Financial_news_model/README.md

 <h2> Models </h2>

-The models I ran and their respective results are shown below.
-Overall, using the TFIDF values proved to show more predictive power than the count vectorizer
+Because I had both vectorizers created for TFIDF and Count, I essentially created two datasets to test on my modles.
+Below are the models tested with associated score, and their respective features/hyperparameters.
+Overall, using the TFIDF values proved to show more predictive power than the count vectorizer.

 ![Model Scores Matrix](/models_matrix.png)